Vyral/base-template/_posts/2020-02-17-5-ways-to-make-use-of-your-tax-return.md

 {% include youtube.html %}

 <center><em>If your tax return is burning a hole in your pocket, you can put it to good use in a number of different ways.
-Here’s how.</em></center>
+Here&rsquo;s how.</em></center>

 <br>Tax season is here, so here are five things that we recommend that you do with some of that tax return money: